-- "0" position all electrical circuits are off, - (position all electrical circuits are on, - (H) position releases the motors disk brake, the blade and the track feed motors are off.
+- "0" position all electrical circuits are off, - (H) position releases the motors disk brake, it is possible to run the track feed motor but it is not possible to run the blade feed motor.

 6. Emergency Stop

 Push the emergency stop button to stop the blade and the track feed motors.
 Turn the emergency stop clockwise to release the stop.
 The machine will not restart until the emergency stop is released.